TL;DR:

 Utilizing Readily Available Materials for Covers

 Don’t be afraid to get creative!
-Repurpose old folders, cereal boxes, or even fabric scraps for unique and eco-friendly covers.
-Cardboard boxes also offer a surprisingly sturdy and customizable cover base.
+Repurpose old folders, cereal boxes, or even fabric scraps into unique, eco-friendly covers.
+Cardboard boxes also offer a surprisingly sturdy, customizable base for covers.
 You can paint, collage, or fabric-wrap it for a personalized look.
 The possibilities are endless!

 Leveraging Homemade Tools and Techniques